 What Is a Trapezoid Diamond?

 Diamonds are known for their shine, and so are the trapezoid diamonds, but apart from adding sparkle to any jewelry’s look, these side stones add class to the piece.
 They make any ring or pendant look unique.

-In general, individuals are inclined towards going for baguettes or trillion-cut diamonds, as they are the more common choices available to jewelers.
-But with time, the use of trapezoid diamonds in engagement rings and pendants has increased tenfold.
+In general, individuals are inclined towards going for baguettes or trillion-cut lab diamonds, as they are the more common choices available to jewelers.
+But with time, the use of trapezoid cut diamonds in engagement rings, earrings, and pendants has increased tenfold.